-Plants can help absorb/reduce noise in a home - Noise from everyday household activities like cooking, talking, or children playing can become overwhelming at times.
-If you live on a busy street of in a larger city, noise from outside may be bothersome as well.
+Noise from everyday household activities like cooking, talking, or children playing can become overwhelming at times.
+If you live on a busy street or in a larger city, noise from outside may be bothersome as well.
 Plants, especially larger plants, can actually absorb, diffract, and reflect noise.

-A fresh food source - many cooks like to have fresh ingredients on hand.
-Growing herbs like rosemary, thyme, or mint in a sunny place indoors can provide you a supply of fresh herbs that can be used as-is or frozen for later use.
+Many cooks like to have fresh ingredients on hand.
+Growing herbs like rosemary, thyme, or mint in a sunny place indoors can provide you with a supply of fresh herbs for use now or can be frozen for later.

 How to decorate with houseplants

 There isn’t a right or wrong way to decorate with houseplants.
 It all comes down to your personal preference and the look you want to achieve.
 If you’re trying to lean into the biophilic design (a trend in the building industry to encourage occupant connection with nature by bringing it into the internal environment), your best bet is to focus on a single room and pack it with plants.
 If you’re looking to incorporate a little bit of green into each of your spaces, you can easily choose a plant or two for each room and call it a day.
 When you bring plants into your home decor, the most important thing to remember is that they are living things that require sunlight, water, and adequate care to continue bringing their natural beauty to your home for years to come.